unibas-tilics/tilics/2024/datatype_vs_variable/article.md

 # Datatype vs Variable

-Think of datatype as the contents of a container that the user wants to store.

-On the other hand, the variable is essentially the container in which the datatype is stored.

-Choosing the right datatype and variable is very important.
-Imagine you have soup that you want to store and a paper bag and plastic container.

-To store the soup, you would use the plastic container and not the plastic bag!

-Imagine you have
+Think of a DataType as the form or nature of the information you are handling, like numbers, text, or lists.
+On the other hand, a Variable is essentially a named location in memory that holds this information, acting like an address.

+In strongly-typed languages, choosing the right DataType matters because mismatched data can cause errors or unexpected behavior.
+For example, trying to store a decimal value in an integer type would lead to data loss.
+In typeless languages, variables can store different data types flexibly, but you still need to manage data carefully.

+Imagine you want to store soup.
+A sturdy container, like a bowl, suits it better than a paper bag.
+In code, similarly, matching the right DataType with the appropriate variable ensures safe and efficient storage.

 ## Authors
 - Muhammad Hashim